 The maximum capacity for this class is 1 group of up to 25 students per class time.
 Maximum 1 adult per 5 students, please.
 No charge for school staff.

 In 1861, the United States was torn apart by the American Civil War, and the impacts were felt by everyone.
-During your class time, you will be diving into four hands-on, activity stations to investigate how the Civil War impacted women, children, soldiers, and the Nebraska Territory as a whole.
+During your class time, your students will dive into four hands-on activity stations to investigate how the Civil War impacted women, children, soldiers, and the Nebraska Territory as a whole.
 Each of the four stations will consist of a short reading and a hands-on activity linked to the material culture of the time period, in relation to the main topic of the station.
-Music, literature, customs, and more will be the cross-curricular ties that help piece together how the Civil War impacted everyone regardless of who you were or which part of the current-day United States you lived in.
+Music, literature, customs, and more will be the cross-curricular ties that help piece together how the Civil War impacted everyone, regardless of who you were or which part of the current-day United States you lived in.

 The maximum capacity for this class is 1 group of up to 25 students per class time.
 Maximum 1 adult per 5 students, please.
 No charge for school staff.